icook/unification-proposal/README.md

 contributions from a wide range of individuals, instead of a single central maintainer.
 The sections below should be guided by this.

-At it's core, any successful open source software is made by it's community, but communities don't just pop up when there's code.
+At it's core, any successful open source project is made by it's community, but communities don't just pop up when there's code.
 I think the most important thing missing in most of the aforementioned projects are steps to facilitate and actively encourage community, so I've outlined here what I think would help